Tesz13/Google-chrome_AI/QUICKSTART.md

-# 🚀 ScreenGuard AI - Quick Start Guide
+# 🚀 Cipher - Quick Start Guide

 Get up and running in 5 minutes!